 Finally, there's the issue of power consumption.
 While other household appliances consume even more, most plasma TVs are electricity guzzlers compared to LED sets.
 Generally, the bigger the screen, the higher the power drain, and only some smaller plasma sets are economical enough to be Energy Star qualified.
 Most LED sets -- in all but the very biggest screen sizes -- earn that distinction.

 So why are we still talking about plasma TV, and why do a few companies still manufacture them?
 The answer is terrific picture quality.
 Few LED sets can match plasma technology when it comes to producing deep, rich black levels and the ability to show the finest details in shadows.
 Even cheap plasma TVs routinely outperform mainstream LED TVs in that regard.
 The catch, as noted above, is that most plasma sets have limited brightness, so you need a room where light levels can be well controlled to get the full impact of those great blacks.

 Plasma TVs have other advantages.
 While viewing angles -- how far you can sit off dead center and still see a quality image -- of LED sets are often narrow, plasma TVs offer very wide viewing angles, making them great for large families or small gatherings.
 LED TVs also often suffer from poor uniformity, where different parts of the screen look brighter, which is rarely an issue for plasma TVs.
 Finally, plasma TVs do a great job of handling fast motion, and don't need to resort to an increased refresh rate to do so.

 Once you decide that a plasma TV is right for you and how you like to watch TV, it's time to pick the best model based on its performance, features and price.
 Top-notch expert reviews look at performance both on a test bench and when watching real program material like movies.
-They also evaluate how well features such as Internet streaming and 3D perform, and if they're worth their additional cost compared to options with fewer extras.
+They also evaluate how well features such as Internet streaming and 3D perform, and if they're worth their additional cost compared to plasma TVs with fewer extras.